- Glossary

 -

 Withholding resources.
-Your supervisor doesn’t provide you with the same tools as your co-workers because he assumes that your Asian heritage makes you more capable.
-This would be discrimination based on stereotypes.
+Your supervisor provides fewer resources than your colleagues, mistakenly believing your Asian heritage makes you more capable, showcasing discrimination based on stereotypes.

 -